PortlandPerlMongers/pdx-pm-kwiki-data/markdown/KwikiSlideShow.md

-CGI::Kwiki has a !PowerPoint-like slideshow built in.
+CGI::Kwiki has a PowerPoint-like slideshow built in.
 Give it a try.

 **Click Here to start the slideshow**:
-[&SLIDESHOW_SELECTOR][]

-# title: Intro to Kwiki SlideShow
+$l

 ---